 A court marriage is a legally sanctioned union consummated and recorded frequently before a judge or other designated Nikah Khawan.
 This procedure enables two adults to legally wed in Pakistan without a big ceremony or the involvement of family members.

-In Islam, marriage (Nikah) is a sacred contract between a man and a woman.
-It becomes valid when the following Islamic conditions are fulfilled:
+In Islam, marriage (Nikah) is a sacred contract.
+It becomes valid when these Sharia marriage requirements are fulfilled:

 An Islamic marriage is deemed halal and legitimate if it satisfies the aforementioned requirements.
 But under Islamic law it might not be accepted if it omits important components like witnesses or guardian consent where necessary.